open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ## 12.3.2 How to change background

-Recall that the alternatives to `text-body` like `text-primary` and `text-secondary` aren't actual colors, but points to different colors set by the `CSS` file.
+Recall that the alternatives to `text-body` like `text-primary` and `text-secondary` aren't actual colors, but point to different colors set by the `CSS` file.
 So you can think of these options as different categories of the information you'd like to display.
-The same thing goes for other features of our `dcc.Markdown()` example as well as all other Dash components, like background color.
-The following snippet changes the white background of the BOOTSTRAP theme to a rich blue color.
+The same thing goes for other features of our `dcc.Markdown()` example like background color.
+The following snippet changes the white background of the `BOOTSTRAP` theme to a rich blue color.
 And if you'd like to know *exactly* which color that is, you already know how to find that out through studying the `CSS` file.
 Notice in the snippet below that all you have to do to change the background color is to include `bg-primary` in `className`. `bg` stands for *background*.
 Later we'll touch upon other abbreviations like `m` for *margin* and `p` for *padding*.

 ```python
 from jupyter_dash import JupyterDash